mizu.js

 </a>

-1 Warning 3 Notes
+1 Warning 3 Notes 1 TBD

 :class and :style have specific handling described below.

-Multiple attributes can be bound in a single directive using the empty shorthand :="object" (e.g. :="{ foo: 'bar', bar: true }").
+Bind multiple attributes in a single directive using the shorthand :="object" (e.g. :="{ foo: 'bar', bar: true }").

 :class="value"

-Multiple Priority51 — ATTRIBUTE
+Multiple Phase51 — ATTRIBUTE

 Bind an element's class attribute.